lifeitech/pixel-weather/README.md

     expo start
     ```

     You will then see a QR code in the terminal.
-Open the [Expo Go](https://expo.dev/client) app on your phone, scan the QR code to run this project on your phone.
+Open the [Expo Go](https://expo.dev/client) app, scan the QR code to run this project on your phone.

+5. Run

+    ```shell
+    eas build --platform android
+    ```

+    to build the android app.
+After completion, go to [expo.dev](https://expo.dev) to download the `.apk` file.

 ## More Screenshots